 Finally, make sure that your domain protocol is secure.
 That means your domain should use "https," not "http."
 Many domain hosts automatically offer this, but always check to be sure.

-Boost your Local SEO with a few methods.
+Boost your Local SEO

 First, optimize your Google Business listing.
 Fill out your listing in its entirety: your hours, your business description, your services, your primary and secondary business categories, and more.
 Add pictures of your office and the building.
 Ideally, add a video walkthrough from the front door into your office.
 This video verifies that your business is real and that you aren't using a fake office.